jennahamlin/tinselR/README.md

 ### What is Tinsel?

-Tinsel at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemiological outbreak analyses.
+Tinsel at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.
+The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemiological outbreak analyses.
 A genetic distance matrix contains snp differences for all pairwise comparisons for the tips on the tree.

 ### Requires -
- - tibble_2.1.3; problems arise if you use tibble_3.0.3 `devtools::install_version("tibble", version = "2.1.3")
+ - tibble_2.1.3; problems arise if you use tibble_3.0.3 `devtools::install_version("tibble", version = "2.1.3")`
- - stringi_1.4.3; problems arise if you use stringi_1.5.3 `devtools::install_version("stringi", version = "1.4.3")
+ - stringi_1.4.3; problems arise if you use stringi_1.5.3 `devtools::install_version("stringi", version = "1.4.3")`
  - [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html)
  - [treeio](http://bioconductor.org/packages/release/bioc/html/treeio.html); which should install if you install ggtree first